Phase-Biased Andreev Diffraction Grating

 Applying a current bias, $I_{m}$, less than the critical current to the superconducting meander line results in a superconducting phase, $\phi$, that advances uniformly along the length of the meander (for uniform cross sectional area) \cite{CurrentControl_1995}, \\

-where $I_C$ is the critical current, $\xi$ is the superconducting coherence length, $x$ is the position along the wire, and $a$ is a coefficient of order 1 (See Supplemental Material (SM) Sec.~\ref{sup:S1} ).
+where $I_C$ is the critical current, $\xi$ is the superconducting coherence length, $x$ is the position along the wire, and $a$ is a coefficient of order 1 (See Supplemental Material (SM) \cite{sup} ).

-Differential conduction between the left lead and ground, $G_{LL}$, as a function of $I_{m}$ is shown in Fig.~\ref{fig2}.
+Differential conduction between the left lead and ground, $G_{LL}$, as a function of $I_{m}$, at zero DC bias, is shown in Fig.~\ref{fig2}.
 The periodic conduction pattern results from the increased phase difference between the taps.
 The period, $T\simeq 7\,\mu$A, was device dependent due to the geometry dependence of $I_C$.
 Patterns of $G_{LL}$ with zero, one, or two, secondary maxima between primary maxima in Fig.~\ref{fig2} qualitatively resemble the familiar N-slit interference pattern in optics \cite{NSlit_Book}.
 For optical diffraction from a grating with $N$ slits or reflectors, the intensity pattern at position $x$ from the midpoint of the image is proportional to $[\sin(Nx)/\sin(x)]^2$ for small diffraction angles \cite{NSlit_Book}.
-In contrast, for the ADG we find that the local conduction approximately follows
+We note that this proportionality, without the square, is the same as the form of critical current as a function of phase for JJs in parallel with zero inductance \cite{DeLuca.2015,Courtois.1995}.
+For the ADG, the local conduction qualitatively follows the relation,

 for $M$ wires and phase difference $\phi$ between neighboring wires.
-We note that this proportionality, without the square, is the same as the form of critical current as a function of phase for JJs in parallel with zero inductance \cite{DeLuca.2015}.
-While Eq.~\ref{eq:DeLuca} yields good qualitative agreement, a more accurate comparison requires calculating the scattering matrix of the system, as described below and shown in Figs.~\ref{fig2}(b,d,f).
+While Eq.~(\ref{eq:DeLuca}) yields a qualitative agreement to the measurements performed, a more accurate comparison requires calculating the scattering matrix of the system, as described below and shown in Figs.~\ref{fig2}(b,d,f).

 We also measure nonlocal conductances such as $G_{LR}=dI_L/dV_R$, in this case by applying a voltage on the right lead and measuring the current into the left lead.
 Figures \ref{fig3}(a,c) show the measured nonlocal conductance, $G_{LR}$, and local conductance, $G_{LL}$, for the three-wire device.
 The observed inversion, where maxima of $G_{LL}$ aligned with minima of $G_{LR}$, is consistent with the model, as seen in Figs.~\ref{fig3}(b,d).